RotemBorenstein/TaskIt-Productivity-Web-App-with-AI-Agent/Deployment Proccess.md

 - Your app needs:
   - one machine to run containers (Hetzner VM),
   - one domain for HTTPS and OAuth callbacks (DuckDNS),
-  - managed DB + Redis so you do less ops work.
+  - one managed DB (Supabase),
+  - one Redis container on the VM for Celery background jobs.

 ### How to verify success
 - You can log into each provider dashboard and see your project/resources.